McIntosh Loudspeaker Division Part 2

 The goal is to create the “depth and spaciousness” of music heard in a live performance, and do it without a time delay.
 The latest McIntosh step in that direction is the XRT-22, a loudspeaker on which Russell holds two patents.
 Briefly, instead of having two cabinets housing the speaker components, the XRT-22 has four cabinets, two per side.
 One cabinet contains the bass and mid-range elements, while the tweeters –all 23 of them—are stacked in a tall, vertical column.
 The sound: entirely realistic.
 The price: $6,600 a pair.
 It took two years to develop the XRT-22……….”

-This year production began on the XD715 and XD717.
-These systems were later versions of the XR-14 and XR-16.
-The drivers were purchased from Cotron in Taiwan.
-The Cotron 1" soft dome tweeter was replaced with the Philips 1" soft dome tweeter in later production.
-These two systems were replaced in 1990 with the slanted cabinet versions, the XR230 and XR240.
-The new systems continued to use Cotron woofers and mids.
-The tweeters were Philips 1" soft domes.
+This year production begins on the XD715 and XD717.
+These systems are later versions of the XR-14 and XR-16.
+The drivers are purchased from Cotron in Taiwan.
+The Cotron 1" soft dome tweeter is replaced with the Philips 1" soft dome tweeter in later production.
+These two systems are replaced in 1990 with the slanted cabinet versions, the XR230 and XR240.
+The new systems continue to use Cotron woofers and mids.
+The tweeters are Philips 1" soft domes.

 1989